Don't Take the Money: Music video

 The accompanying music video for "Don't Take the Money" was directed by American actress and filmmaker Lena Dunham.
 The video was shot in New Jersey and premiered on Bleachers' YouTube channel on 2 May 2017.
-Aside from Antonoff, the clip features Italian twin models Giulia and Camila Venturini as well as American actress and artist Alia Shawkat.
+Aside from Antonoff, the clip features Italian twin models Giulia and Camilla Venturini as well as American actress and artist Alia Shawkat.
 Some of the actors in the video are genderqueer.

 The video begins with an audio interlude of a groom (played by Antonoff) speaking to a marriage officiant (played by Shawkat); he expresses worries of marrying the bride (Giulia) due to her limited knowledge of English.
-The scene later transitions to Antonoff dressed in a bedazzled sailor's uniform as he sits down in a bright gold background with two identical twins (Giulia and Camila).
+The scene later transitions to Antonoff dressed in a bedazzled sailor suit as he sits down in a bright gold background with two identical twins (Giulia and Camila).
 VCR footage of flower children and the groom's parents is then interspliced with hi-def scenes of the same wedding.
 Giulia walks down the altar as the chorus begins.

 In the following scene, figurines on the wedding cake are shown with blue disco ball heads.
 The guests of the wedding are revealed to be hot pink mannequins.
 The music stops as Antonoff lifts the bride's veil; the marriage officiant reads the ceremony script from a yellow New Jersey phone book.
 She looks up to see Giulia's lover (played by Camila), revealed to be a Russian spy, appear from the bushes dressed in commando clothing and a mesh top.
 Dialogue captions are shown during Giulia and Camila's scene.
 Camila punches Antonoff who falls on top of several mannequins; she proceeds to punch and spit on him several times.
 She drags his body through the wedding aisle and kicks him into a pool.
 Giulia and Camila then run off together and drive a wedding getaway car.
 The last scene shows Antonoff passed out in a pool with a bloody nose.

 The music video received positive reviews from critics.
 Its visuals were compared to the films of American director Wes Anderson.
 Uproxx writer Alex Galbraith stated that the clip "perfectly [captured] the disaffected looks on everyone but Antonoff’s faces" as well as "chintzy and over-the-top decorations of his stage wedding".
 Lauren O'Neill of Noisey praised the video's cast, calling it a "perfectly sparkly music video experience".
 Time's Cady Lang noted that Dunham "borrowed heavily from bright, saturated, ’80s-style aesthetics to keep the concept fun," in contrast with the video's plot twist.
 Writing for Rolling Stone, Sarah Grant commented that the video matched the song's tonality; Grant also noted that the inclusion of a "Russian spy lovers twist" was a "comedic, good-natured nod" to the pair's support for same-sex marriage.
 Stereogum writer Tom Breihan called it a "bright, colorful video" and praised its progressive portrayal of gender.